kormax/osaifu-keitai-google-pixel/README.md

 [Osaifu-Keitai (おサイフケータイ, Osaifu-Kētai), is the de facto standard mobile payment system in Japan.
 Osaifu-Keitai services include electronic money, identity card, loyalty card, fare collection of public transits (including railways, buses, and airplanes), or credit card.](https://en.wikipedia.org/wiki/Osaifu-Keitai)

-# Eligibility and a root of the issue
+# Eligibility and the root of the issue

 Both Google Pixel 7 and 6 series devices have the required applet provisoned in the SE from the factory, although older models could be supported too.
 As for other models, it has to be verified.